 I love making things with a chevron pattern.
-They’re fun, easy and can be used to make something for anyone.
-Recently, I received a custom order request for giant chevron throw, and although I’ve shared a pattern for a knitted chevron blanket before, I thought I would show you how to work a crochet chevron stitch.
+They’re fun, easy, and can be used to make something for anyone.
+Recently, I received a custom order request for a giant chevron throw, so I thought I would show you how to work a crochet chevron stitch.
 This pattern is really simple and after you work a row or two, you really get the hang of it.
 I used this stitch to work my Mocha Ripple Throw, which you can see here.
 So, let’s dive right in!

 How to Crochet Chevron Stitch

 Let’s begin with the video.
 I love being able to share these tutorials with you through videos.
 It makes everything much clearer and you can see me creating the stitches in real-time.
 (No video below?
 Turn off adblocker or whitelist this site!
 The ads help me share free patterns to the blog)

 That’s all there is to it!
 The crochet chevron stitch sample I used is worked in half double crochets (HDC), but you can easily do this with single crochets or double crochets, or any other stitch you want.
 The main thing is to create the peaks and valleys with increases and decreases.

 1. First, create a chain that is a multiple of 13 + 1.
 I used 27 chains to start my sample, but I should have done 3 repeats to show how the middle peaks differ.
 SO, start with a chain of 40.

 2. Insert your hook in the 2nd chain from the hook and pull up a loop.
 Then insert into the next chain and pull up another loop.
 Yarn over (YO) and pull through all three loops.
 This is a decrease.